micmejia/bible-dump/NKJV/1 Samuel/1 Sam 2.md

 Moreover his mother used to make him a little robe, and bring _it_ to him year by year when she came up with her husband to offer the yearly sacrifice.

 ###### 20
-And Eli would bless Elkanah and his wife, and say, "The Lord give you descendants from this woman for the [^g]loan that was given to the Lord."
+And Eli would bless Elkanah and his wife, and say, "The Lord give you descendants from this woman for the loan that was given to the Lord."
 Then they would go to their own home.

 ###### 21
-And the Lord visited[^h] Hannah, so that she conceived and bore three sons and two daughters.
+And the Lord visited Hannah, so that she conceived and bore three sons and two daughters.
 Meanwhile the child Samuel grew before the Lord. ## Prophecy Against Eli's Household

 ###### 22
-Now Eli was very old; and he heard everything his sons did to all Israel, [^i]and how they lay with the women who assembled at the door of the tabernacle of meeting.
+Now Eli was very old; and he heard everything his sons did to all Israel, and how they lay with the women who assembled at the door of the tabernacle of meeting.

 ###### 23
 So he said to them, "Why do you do such things?
 For I hear of your evil dealings from all the people.